qwertie/home/misc/Atlas-Shrugged-summary.md

 Ragnar explains his mission in life: to wipe out the last trace of Robin Hood from men's minds.

 > "He was the man who robbed the rich and gave to the poor.
-Well, I'm the man who robs the poor and gives to the rich— or, to be exact, the man who robs the thieving poor and gives back to the productive rich." [...]
+Well, I'm the man who robs the poor and gives to the rich — or, to be exact, the man who robs the thieving poor and gives back to the productive rich." [...]
 "What I actually am, Mr. Rearden, is a policeman.
-It is a policeman's duty to protect men from criminals— criminals being those who seize wealth by force.
+It is a policeman's duty to protect men from criminals — criminals being those who seize wealth by force.
 It is a policeman's duty to retrieve stolen property and return it to its owners.

-> "I deposit the gold in a bank— in a gold-standard bank, Mr. Rearden — to the account of men who are its rightful owners.
+> "I deposit the gold in a bank — in a gold-standard bank, Mr. Rearden — to the account of men who are its rightful owners.
 They are the men of superlative ability who made their fortunes by personal effort, in free trade, using no compulsion, no help from the government." [...]
 "I cannot compute all the money that has been extorted from you [...] but if you wish to see its magnitude — look around you.
 The extent of the misery now spreading through this once prosperous country is the extent of the injustice which you have suffered. [...]
 But there is one part of the debt which is computed and on record.
 That is the part which I have made it my purpose to collect and return to you."

 > "What is that?"